Questions about your pap test?

 Getting a call that your Pap smear results are abnormal is an unsettling experience that many people face.
 Of course, it’s normal to feel instant anxiety and jump to worst-case conclusions.
 If you receive a call regarding an abnormal Pap screening result, it's crucial to remain calm.
 Take a moment to pause and remember to breathe.

-Generally, “Abnormal” doesn’t mean “serious”.
-And it rarely means cancer is present, especially in individuals who get regular Pap tests.
+Generally, an "abnormal" result does not mean "serious."
+In fact, millions of women receive abnormal results each year, with a prevalence of about 4% for all Pap tests in the U.S. And it rarely means cancer is present, especially in individuals who get regular Pap tests.
 So, let’s spend some time breaking down what an abnormal Pap test result does mean while also exploring what causes an abnormal Pap test and what to do if you get unexpected news about a recent Pap smear that feels confusing and possibly even catastrophic.

 A Pap Smear is a screening test invented by Dr. George Papanicolaou, a Greek physician and pioneer of cytopathology (diagnosing disease by looking at cells), used to detect abnormal cells in the cervix that could potentially develop into cervical cancer.
 During the test, your healthcare provider gently removes cells from the cervix and looks at them under a microscope.
 The cervix is the lower part of the uterus that connects to the vagina.